DeltaVCode-cr-401js-2017/01-node_ecosystem/lab-dustin/README.md

 The objective for this piece was to write tests for an addition function and a subtraction function.
 I started with the tests first and went from there.
 The tests I wrote were:
 First, check the functionality with working numbers.
 Second, dealing with invalid inputs.
 All invalid inputs will return null.

+###Questions
+I was unsure of how exactly mocha was being run, whether it was an npm command like npm start.
+I looked through the documentation and found that it was to be set in the package.json as the "test" in "scripts".